AwsomeName/prompt/test/test5-1_result.md

 ---

 This refined prompt is designed to be clear and concise, directly addressing the task at hand.
 It provides a specific example to guide the model and ensures that the output will be in a structured format that is easy to understand and use.

+## chatglm6b-32k
+Clarity: Please provide a prompt to a large language model to extract knowledge graph triplets from natural language, including entity types such as people and institutions, and their job relationships.
+Conciseness: Generate a prompt to the language model to extract knowledge graph triplets from natural language.
+Relevance: The prompt should directly relate to the task of extracting knowledge graph triplets.
+Completeness: Provide enough context for the generated response to make sense.

+Refined Answer:

+Question: Extract knowledge graph triplets from natural language, including entity types such as people and institutions, and their job relationships.
+SQLQuery: SELECT * FROM {schema}.knowledge_graph_triplets WHERE {entity_type} IN ('person', 'institution') AND {job_relationship} EXISTS; SQLResult: List of knowledge graph triplets for {entity_type} with {job_relationship}.
+Answer: The list of knowledge graph triplets for {entity_type} with {job_relationship}.